EternityForest/KaithemAutomation/README.md

 If you want to change that default page, go to the Kaithem Settings and set the homepage to redirect to your URL of choice(Use PIHOSTNAME.local:8002 /index to get back to the real homepage).

-To update, do a `sudo git pull --rebase` in /opt/KaithemAutomation, then rerun `sudo bash kaithem-kioskify.sh`
+To update, do a `make update` in /opt/KaithemAutomation,  then rerun `make user-install-kaithem`.

 ### No sound from the browser?